Home » Top Tips » About the NHS » How it works » NHS England Regions and Integrated Care Boards (ICBs) – updated 2026

 These are the regional and subregional organisations which administer all aspects of the NHS in England.

 Subregional integrated care boards (ICBs) replaced clinical commissioning groups (CCGs) in the NHS in England on 1st July 2022.
-There are 42 of them.
+There are currently 42 of them in England.

-Here they are, divided by the 7 NHS regions in England.
-Each reports to one of the 7 regions.
+But here they are (at present) divided up by the 7 NHS regions in England.
+Each ICB reports to one of the 7 regions.

-As can be seen below, rather illogically, the regions have very different numbers of ICBs (3-11).
+As can be seen below, rather illogically, the current regions have very different numbers of ICBs (3-11).

 NHS East of England region (6 ICBs)